Presented by Emi Tanaka

 ---title: "Parameterized Report"params: species: setosaoutput: html_document---```{r, message = FALSE, fig.dim = c(3,2)}library(tidyverse)iris %>% filter(Species==params$species) %>% ggplot(aes(Sepal.Length, Sepal.Width)) + geom_point(aes(color=Species))```

-You can knit this file via R command by using render
+You can knit this file via R command by using render function:

 library(rmarkdown)render("demo-render.Rmd")

-You can overwrite the YAML values by supplying arguments to render
+You can overwrite the YAML values by supplying arguments to render:

 library(rmarkdown)render("demo-render.Rmd", output_format = "pdf_document", params = list(species = "virginica"))

-and challenge-09.Rmd
+challenge-08.Rmd and challenge-09.Rmd

 10:00

-You can change the look of the html document by specifying themes:
+html_documentYou can change the look of the html document by specifying themes:

 default